 In a PVD (Physical Vapor Deposition) system, it can also be an advantage to maintain the processing deposition chamber under permanent vacuum pressure and only having to vent an axillary load-lock vacuum chamber.

 Single-chamber PVD systems have a large door system to the ambient pressure to load the carousels with the coating objects.
-The large door surface requires accurate control of the venting process to both prevent over pressurization of the vacuum chamber and to equalize the pressure in order to open the door.
+The large door surface requires accurate control of the venting process to both prevent over pressurization of the vacuum chamber and to equalize the pressure to open the door.

 Many vacuum processes and types of vacuum systems, where samples, wafers, test objects, substrates or other devices need to be transferred from ambient air to the vacuum system, can benefit from having an auxiliary load-lock system to ensure fast cycle-times, system uptime, reduced particulate contamination and water vapor contamination.